 This morning I woke up tired.
-I slept off with a lot on my mind and I must have been thinking very hard in my sleep.
+I had gone to sleep with a lot on my mind and I must have been thinking very hard in my sleep.
 Many pending tasks in my head.
 A to-do list which I needed to write down and tick off this morning.
 But as happens very often, serious-looking potentially busy mornings like this often end up being spent doing nothing, wasted.
 Not even reading a novel or listening to Mahmood Khalil Husary’s unique and emotive tarteel (his rendition of ar-Rahman is unbelievable, heavenly).
 Just doing nothing.
 Plain nothing.
 Or spent listening to BBC Hausa service.
 Today, my mind just simply wandered as I lay on my bed.
 Seemingly without direction, aimlessly.
 It visited many places and times.
 Doors and stairways from one room led to another.
 Like a house with many rooms on many floors.
 All the memories were connected, entwined, entangled.
-The memories kept going back in time with occasional loops back to the present.
-Ending in the present.
+The memories kept going back in time and finally ending in the present.
 Ancient memories were mixed with recent.
 It started with news of Mugabe’s death.
 I had been listening to BBC Hausa and Mugabe had been on the news before I slept off despite my best efforts.
 Mugabe, Harare, Salisbury, Rhodesia, Old books, Pacesetter series, Ilorin.
 And tuwo ati gbegiri.

 Many years ago, when I was in junior secondary school, I used to go and spend my mid-term break and other holidays at my maternal grandfather’s house in the heart of Ilorin, not so far from the Emir’s palace.
 The three-storey edifice at Isale Ajanaku towered above the surrounding houses.
 It had a deck on the roof of the third floor where one could see for miles rusty roofs like what one would see from the top of any hill in Ibadan.
 It was a solid modern building.
 It must have cost the grand old man a fortune.
 I remember the house with fondness.
 With memories of love and kindness.
 The woman of the house was my mum’s step-mother but there was no difference.
 She would say, in her sing-song Ilorin accent: oma p’emi ni gogo iya’re ni? (don’t you know that I am your mother’s mother?).
 On Saturday mornings, she would order for tuwo with gbegiri for all of us on the third floor of the house.
 That tuwo and gbegiri ehn: it was nothing like any I had ever tasted before my arrival in Ilorin.
 The tuwo was not heavy.
 It was very fine and smooth, devoid of the slightest hint of roughness.
 Even the yellow gbegiri was silken, laced with a judicious amount of orange-red stew.
 The mere sight and aroma.
 Even as my mind recalls as I write, my taste buds and olfactory cells also remember.
 Me, I used to eat it with a spoon.
 On other days, I would stay at home all day reading and she would send my lunch from her shop in front of the Oniyangi House on Emir’s Road.
 Alhaja, may God preserve you in good health and reward you with Jannah.
 On the second floor lived my uncle, whose wife – another Ilorin woman – was so kind and solicitous.
 She would look for every opportunity to make me eat her delicious food.
 And she would pack my bag with provisions when my break was over and I was going back to school.
 Iya Lekan, may you live long in prosperity and good health.